brandongregory/dndhelp/src/dnd-in-pop-culture/final-fantasy/ff4-rosa.md

 ---
 layout: article.njk
-meta_title: "Rosa from Final Fantasy IV in DnD"
+meta_title: "How to Build Rosa from Final Fantasy IV in DnD"
 meta_description: "Much more than a simple healer, Rosa was an amazing character in Final Fantasy IV, and can be a great basis for a build in DnD."
 author: "Brandon Gregory"
 section_name: final-fantasy